ezzye/dogshit/README.md

 ## Running the tests

 Run the unit tests with `pytest` and the behaviour driven tests with `behave`.
+Make sure the development dependencies were installed first:
+`poetry install --with dev`.
-You can run them directly or via the `Makefile`:
+You can run the tests directly or via the `Makefile`:

 ```bash
 make test